 Money matters made simple.

-Life as a Mother, a Teacher and Nature's Lover
+Life as Muslim, Teacher and Nature's Lover

 Using the bullet journal and calligraphy to cultivate an intentional life

 Welcome to the world of magic, experiences and feelings!